Last Updated on May 31, 2021 by Sophie

 Unfortunately, unlike most aroids and many species of succulent, Calatheas cannot be propagated by stem cutting.
 Instead, propagation is through division whereby the plant is divided at the roots into several plants during the start of the growing season (i.e. in the spring).
 Following division and repotting, be wary not to overwater the plants.
 As each individual plant is smaller than the original, they will require less water.

-Calathea Ornata Pests
+Calathea Ornata Pests and problems

 Like other species of Calathea, such as the Calathea Medallion, Pinstripe plants are particularly susceptible to scale and spider mites.
 Spider mites tend to appear when the plant is stressed, such as from under-watering and not receiving enough humidity.
 They can be treated using insecticidal soap.
 Scale can be treated with neem oil.